 Both aneurysms and pseudoaneurysms can occur within the heart.
 Their formation is typically related to complications after a heart attack.

-A pseudoaneurysm may be a complication of cardiac catheterization, a procedure in which a catheter is inserted in an artery in your groin (femoral artery) and is threaded through your blood vessels to your heart.
-Cardiac catheterization is used to capture images of your heart to diagnose heart disease and to treat certain types of heart disease.
+A pseudoaneurysm may also be a complication of cardiac catheterization, a procedure in which a thin, flexible tube (catheter) is inserted in an artery in your groin (femoral artery) and is threaded through your blood vessels to your heart.
+Cardiac catheterization is generally used to diagnose heart disease and to treat certain types of heart disease.

 If a pseudoaneurysm of a femoral artery related to cardiac catheterization is small, it may go undetected and not cause any complications.
 But if a small pseudoaneurysm is detected, your doctor may recommend a watchful-waiting approach to see if it resolves on its own.

 However, most often when a femoral artery pseudoaneurysm is detected, your doctor will recommend one of these treatments:

 Aug.
 22, 2015

 - Ultrasound-guided compression repair.
 In this treatment, your doctor will look for your pseudoaneurysm using ultrasound imaging.
 Once the pseudoaneurysm is found, your doctor presses on it to release the built-up blood.

 - Ultrasound-guided medication.
 In this treatment, your doctor uses ultrasound imaging to locate and inject a blood clot-forming medication (thrombin) into the pseudoaneurysm.
 The medication causes the pooled blood to clot.

 - Surgery.
 If your doctor doesn't think either ultrasound-guided treatment will work, he or she may recommend surgery to correct it.